PIPIXIALETSGO/Cart315/Process/Journal.md

 - Fine-tune gameplay mechanics and balance to ensure each class and weapon is viable and enjoyable to play.
 - Expand environmental interactions and hazards to enhance strategic depth and immersion.
 <h1>Journal 4 Prototype Stage 2</h1>
-**In-game perspective shifting:**
--Now the game has shifted from 2d to 3d since Azhar has joined the team, so I have more time to play around the 3d settings.
-Most of scripts from the orginal
-2d game file has been successfully transfered to the 3d version.
-I also added jumping since it's 3d now, but not 100 percent sure whether I want to keep it or not because it also changes the play style of the game.
-For this phase, I'm planing to add health bar and experience bar to game.
-The experience bar will have a number that indicates player's level right next to it.
-Whenvever player levels up, the health bar refilled to full.Another changed that I made an isometric camera view.Ideally, I also want when an enmey hit player, it pushes player to the oposite direction so the player awares that he/she got hit.Another thing that I'm thinking is should I keep the shooting style that I have right now(shoots based on the direction that the player is facing), or change it to shoots from where player's cursor at.
-This will definetly change the play style a lot.
+## Planned Updates
+- **Health and Experience Bars**: Planning to add health and experience bars to the game.
+The experience bar will display the player's level next to it.
+Upon leveling up, the health bar will be refilled to full.
+- **Isometric Camera View**: Implemented an isometric camera view for a different perspective.
+- **Player Knockback on Enemy Hit**: Intending to add player knockback when hit by an enemy, pushing the player in the opposite direction for better feedback.
+- **Shooting Mechanics Consideration**: Debating whether to keep the current shooting style (based on the player's facing direction) or change it to shoot from the player's cursor position.
+This change would significantly impact the play style.

+## Conclusion
+These updates aim to leverage the transition to 3D, enhance player feedback, and refine gameplay mechanics.
+The addition of health and experience bars, along with player knockback and potential shooting mechanic changes, will contribute to a more immersive and engaging player experience.
 <h1>Journal 4 Prototype Stage 3</h1>
-## Introduction
-The following document outlines the updates made to the game based on user feedback and design decisions.

 ## New Weapon Types
 - **Sniper**: High damage, long-range weapon with slow fire rate.